Azure/prometheus-collector/internal/docs/1PChartToAddonMigration.md

 |<helm_release_name>-prometheus-config               | ama-metrics-prometheus-config    |
 |<helm_release_name>-prometheus-config-node               | ama-metrics-prometheus-config-node       |

-In addition to the above scrape configuration configmaps, some of the HELM chart parameters (like enabling/disabling predefined targets) acn be specified through `ama-metrics-settings-configmap` with the addon.
+In addition to the above scrape configuration configmaps, some of the HELM chart parameters (like enabling/disabling predefined targets) can be specified through `ama-metrics-settings-configmap` with the addon.
 See [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-scrape-configuration#metrics-addon-settings-configmap) for more details.

 ## 2) Will i be able to change Pod resources (CPU & MEM) in the new addon model ?